 - Best Speculative Fiction Magazine or Anthology Podcast: Drabblecast

-- Best Youth Driven Speculative Fiction Podcast (Trial Category for 2011): Aaron’s World
+- Recognition for Achievement in Youth Driven Speculative Fiction Podcasting: Olivia’s Advent Calendar; Aaron’s World